wesinator/windows-dev-docs/hub/apps/develop/windows-integration/microsoft-copliot-key-provider.md

 Starting with [TBD - build number], apps can register to be included in the picker UI that allows users to select the app that is launched when the Microsoft Copilot hardware key is pressed.

-## Requirements

-For an app to be included in the Microsoft Copilot hardware key picker UI, it must meed the following requirements.

-* The app must have packaged identity.
-See the below for details about packaging requirements.
-* The app must be implemented as a single-window app.
+> [!NOTE]
+> It is recommended that apps that register to be a Microsoft Copilot hardware key provider be implemented as single-window apps.

 ## Microsoft Copilot hardware key app extension